 Andrea Vergne – Family Advocate, At-Large Representative

-Andrea Vergne, of Arroyo Grande, was appointed to the State Council on Developmental Disabilities (SCDD) by Governor Jerry 2013.
+Andrea Vergne, of Arroyo Grande, was appointed to the State Council on Developmental Disabilities (SCDD) by Governor Jerry Brown in 2013.
 Andrea is the mother of five grown children and she has been an advocate for the rights of children with developmental disabilities having guided her developmentally delayed grandson, Cade, through the public school system.
 Andrea adopted Cade and has been advocating for him since he was little.
 Andrea has served as a board member of the Children’s Resource Network of the Central Coast.
-Facilitated the creation of the Arroyo Grande School Teen Closet.
-Served as an Advisory Board member to the District Attorney’s First Responders Group.
+She facilitated the creation of the Arroyo Grande School Teen Closet and served as an Advisory Board member to the District Attorney’s First Responders Group.
 In collaboration with other professionals, she introduced a draft for the Adults in Transition Program Serving Students 18 through 22 years of age.

 Wesley Witherspoon – Self-Advocate, At-Large Representative